akello-io/akello/packages/docs/docs/04-team-based-care/bhm.md

 ## Conclusion

-Behavioral Care Managers are integral to the success of integrated care models, providing essential mental health expertise within a holistic healthcare framework.
+Behavioral Care Managers are critical to the success of integrated care models, providing essential mental health expertise within a holistic healthcare framework.
 Utilizing a time-based billing approach enables these professionals to deliver personalized, comprehensive care while ensuring fair compensation for their valuable services.
 This approach underscores the commitment to treating the patient as a whole, reflecting the evolving landscape of integrated healthcare.